mui/material-ui/docs/src/pages/getting-started/example-projects/example-projects.md

 Looking for a more advanced example project?

-If you want to start with a more complete and real world example, you may need to include a set of tools and packages that could take your application one step further and ready for production, you should consider:
+If you want to start with a more complete and real world example, you could take a look at:

 - [Material Sense](https://github.com/alexanmtz/material-sense), which includes:
   - Graph using recharts